Dieser Beitrag ist auch auf Deutsch verfügbar.

 - “Rolling stage”: The cue ball starts to roll.

-Depending on at which stage the cue ball hits an object ball, different things will happen (to keep things simple for now, I assume that we always hit the cue ball 100% full, with no angle):
+Depending on at which stage the cue ball hits an object ball, different things will happen (to keep things simple for now, I assume that the cue ball always hits the object ball 100% fully, with no angle):